 Putting a Face on Cancer

 It is hard to believe that a vision to keep the memory of our son Christopher Walker alive, while bringing awareness to the issues surrounding early detection and prevention of Colon Cancer and raising funds for the Giants Head Mountain Trails, could have turned into a weekend that has accomplished so much more.
-This May will be the 4th year we have brought together a community of participants, volunteers and locals for a weekend-long event that is of itself creating amazing memories and hope for a future that is cancer free.
+This May will be the 5th year we have brought together a community of participants, volunteers and locals for a weekend-long event that is of itself creating amazing memories and hope for a future that is colon cancer free.